KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 Sometimes it's useful to confirm if the values in one cell are exactly the same as those in another.
 Let's confirm that for `name` and `name_2`.

-I'm using a simple example here, because we should be reasonably confident that they match (since this was the key that we used for the `VLOOKUP`).
+I'm using a simple example here because we should be reasonably confident that they match (since this was the key that we used for the `VLOOKUP`).

 **Formula**: `=EXACT(Cell1, Cell2)`